Costs of Common Prenatal Tests

 These at-home tests are not covered by insurance, meaning you'll pay the full price.
 However, the at-home test is only one option available.

 At the doctor's office, the sex of a baby can be discovered during noninvasive prenatal testing (NIPT), a noninvasive prenatal paternity (NIPP) test, chorionic villus sampling (CVS) or an ultrasound.
 These prenatal tests won't be covered if their only purpose is to determine the sex of the baby.
-However, if the test is being used primarily for another purpose, it may be covered by insurance, and the test results may also tell you if your baby is a boy or a girl.
+If the test is being used primarily for another purpose, however, it may be covered by insurance and tell you if your baby is a boy or a girl.

 Prenatal paternity test